 Flashing is made of vinyl, aluminum, copper, or steel and is placed where the chimney meets your roof.
-The purpose of chimney flashing is to protect your chimney, roof, and the rooms below from moisture penetration.
+The purpose of chimney flashing is to protect your chimney, roof, and the rooms below from moisture penetration and leaks.

 A chimney crown, also known as a chimney wash, is a slab of cement that covers the top of the chimney.
 While the chimney cap covers the opening of the flue, the crown covers the whole top of the chimney.
 The crown prevents water from entering the chimney.